Roakz/Llama_Palooza/README.md

 This guide will demonstrate how the user can access and use Llama palooza.
 The app will be presented in such a way that it will contain explicit instructions on how to play and be very easy to self navigate without much direction. each screen will prompt the user onto the next and the rules will be set out in an weasy to understand manner within the app and are also below for your convenience.

-<h3>3.1 User instrucitons</h3>
+<h3>3.1 User instructions</h3>

 **Start** <br>
-To run the application you must have ruby installed with the appropriate GEMS as referenced in the gem file when the repository is downloaded from GitHub.
+To run the application you must have the latest version of ruby installed with the appropriate GEMS as referenced in the gem file when the repository is downloaded from GitHub.
 Enter the below command to run the program.<br><br>

 ![Start up](/pictures/startup.png)